Help us improve the FORRT website

 Activity 3 - Implications

-Reflecting on the case studies and research that you are familiar with - what could be some implications of these design flaws?
+Reflect on the case studies and research you’re familiar with — what are the implications of these flaws?

 Now look at some specific examples.
 Can you add anything else?